kligmasn/FileExplorerSK/README.md

 ## General info
 This project is a file explorer displayed in a tree view format.
 Directory paths are given as program arguments and their contents are displayed locally in a web browser.

+This project was built using vanilla Javascript.
+A front-end framework might need to be considered for future updates or if theres need to increase the scope of the project.
+A framework could ease further development and allow more efficient enhancements to the user experience.

 ## Technologies
 Project is created with: